InsureMO/rainbow-d9/d9-n3/README.md

 > `DecoNumber` is available for decorating `Number`,
 > `DecoPwd` is available for decorating `Pwd`.

 > `placeholder` for decorated input supports i18n, and will be disabled automatically when mask presents.
+However, the number mask typically
+> doesn't display the mask placeholder, so the placeholder will still take effect.

 ## Textarea